Poikilos/integratoredu/README.md

 !=high-priority
 ~=low-priority
 ?=needs verification in current git version
+* duplicate detection should not check different days in case of malformed record (private test data for expertmm contains an entry at 8:48:37 in 11-09 folder which is read as 11-16 and in latest version with searching only current day, 06:34:04 entry in 11-01 folder is detected as 11-16)
+* should have button to move file to correct day (AND Mark as...Duplicate... button shoud not appear if EITHER item_i or dup_index are in such a state)
 * most section-specific or even unit-specific variables (such as default_total) should be moved
 * permissions should specify unit_id (to determine which campuses the person can select [and which is their default, otherwise make campus priority list])
 * make section priority list able to be different for each unit